wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 summary: Learn about alert conditions and states, when alerts fire, and how alerts resolve.
 ---

-## Alert Condition
+## Alert Conditions

 An alert condition is a conditional ts() expression that defines the threshold for the alert.
-If an alert's [Condition](alerts_managing.html#condition) field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as `true` (1's) and all reported values that do not satisfy the condition are marked as `false` (0's).
+If an alert's [Condition](alerts_managing.html#alert-properties) field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as `true` (1's) and all reported values that do not satisfy the condition are marked as `false` (0's).
 If the Condition field has a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are marked as `true` and all zero reported values are marked as `false`.
 If there is _no reported data_, then it is evaluated as neither true nor false.

 ## Alert States